diosvo/diosvo/README.md

 💼 I work on all things dev at TMA Solutions.

-⚡️ I'm building Boroteam Management - a website for all members of the team to be able to see valuable "things"
+⚡️ I'm building Team Management - a website for all members of the team to be able to see valuable "things"

 🏀 Enjoy playing basketball - 🎽 #5